MarcusWolschon/osmeditor4android/documentation/docs/help/de/Introduction.md

+_Before we start: most screens have links in the menu to the on-device help system giving you direct access to information relevant for the current context, you can easily navigate back to this text too.
+If you have a larger device, for example a tablet, you can open the help system in a separate split window.
+All the help texts and more (FAQs, tutorials) can be found on the [Vespucci documentation site](https://vespucci.io/) too._

 # Einführung in Vespucci

 Vespucci ist ein vollwertiger OpenStreetMap-Editor, der die meisten Funktionen von Desktop-Editoren beherrscht.
 Er wurde erfolgreich auf Googles Android 2.3 bis 10.0 und verschiedenen AOSP-basierten Varianten getestet.
 Achtung: Während die Leistung mobiler Geräte mit der von Desktop-Konkurrenten aufgeholt hat, haben vor allem ältere Geräte nur sehr begrenzten Speicher zur Verfügung und sind meist recht langsam.
 Bei der Verwendung von Vespucci sollten Sie dies berücksichtigen und z.B. die zu bearbeitenden Bereiche auf eine angemessene Größe beschränken.

-## Erstmaliger Gebrauch

-Beim ersten Start zeigt Vespucci den Dialog "Herunterladen einer anderen Position"/"Bereich laden" an, nachdem eine Begrüßung angezeigt und die notwendigen Rechte abgefragt wurden.
-Wenn Koordinaten angezeigt werden und Sie den Download sofort beginnen wollen, können Sie die passende Option wählen und den Radius rund um den Ort festlegen, der heruntergeladen werden soll.
-Auf langsamen Geräten sollte kein großer Bereich ausgewählt werden.

-Alternativ kann der Dialog mit "Zur Karte" geschlossen und direkt zur Karte gewechselt werden, hier das Gebiet, das bearbeitet werden soll, herangezoomt und dann die Daten dazu geladen werden (siehe unten "Mit Vespucci OSM-Daten bearbeiten").

 ## Mit Vespucci OSM-Daten bearbeiten